Meghan Klingenberg

-Meghan Elizabeth Klingenberg (born August 2, 1988) is a retired American professional soccer player who most recently played in 2024 as a defender for the Portland Thorns in the National Women's Soccer League (NWSL).
-A former member of the United States women's national soccer team, she is a FIFA Women's World Cup champion, two-time NWSL champion, and two-time NWSL Shield winner.
-She also played for three teams in the Women's Professional Soccer (WPS) league, for Tyresö FF in Sweden's Damallsvenskan, and for the Houston Dash in the NWSL.
+Meghan Elizabeth Klingenberg (born August 2, 1988) is an American former professional soccer player who played as a left back.
+She made 75 appearances and scored 3 goals for the United States national team, winning the 2015 FIFA Women's World Cup.

+She played college soccer for the North Carolina Tar Heels, winning two national championships (2008 and 2009).
+After playing in the last season of Women's Professional Soccer (WPS), she joined Damallsvenskan champions Tyresö FF in Sweden in 2012.
+In 2014, she joined National Women's Soccer League (NWSL) expansion team Houston Dash, before moving to the Portland Thorns in 2016.
+She made over 150 appearances for the Thorns over nine seasons as she won two NWSL Championships and two NWSL Shields and was twice named in the NWSL Second XI.

 Early life

 Klingenberg was born in Pittsburgh and raised in the North Hills suburb of Gibsonia, Pennsylvania.
 She has a younger brother named Drew who played college soccer at Penn State.
 She attended Pine-Richland High School from 2003 to 2007 and was the captain of the girls soccer team.
 In 2005, she helped lead Pine-Richland to the Pennsylvania state high school championship and was an NSCAA All-America selection.
 She was also named a Parade All-American.

 Klingenberg claims she enhanced her soccer skills by practicing Taekwondo, and that the martial art made her a more aggressive player.
 She is now a black belt.